 - Flywheel: This is another web host that offers easy website migration.

-Here is a list of domain name service providers where you can get your website name:
+Here is a list of domain name service providers where you register your website name:

-Since these sites specialize in registering domains, they have stronger credibility, better control over your URL structure, and improved SEO features.
+Since these sites specialize in domain registration, they have stronger credibility, better control over your URL structure, and improved SEO features.

-When you get to one of these domain name registration websites, simply key in the domain name you want to buy in the search bar.
-You will find out if the name is available.
+To check the availability of a domain name, simply visit these domain name registration websites and key in the domain name you want to buy in the search bar.

 6. Install WordPress

-After buying your domain name and hosting plan successfully, your next task to make a WordPress website is to download and install it on your server.
+After successfully buying your domain name and hosting plan, the next step in creating your WordPress website is downloading and installing it on your server.

-The steps are similar across all hosting providers.
+The steps are generally similar across all hosting providers.
 They are as follows:

-- Head over to your host’s landing page and navigate to the login section.
+- Head to your host’s landing page and navigate to the login section.

-- Once logged in, select WordPress to get started.
+- Once logged in, select the option for WordPress to get started.

 - Proceed to install WordPress on your website.

-You will be rerouted to the host’s dashboard.
-You can choose to activate your website by clicking on “Launch Your Site” or continue and save to do it later.
+- You will be rerouted to the host’s dashboard.
+Here, you can activate your website by clicking “Launch Your Site” or choose to save it for later.

-If you select to launch instantly, your WordPress site will be marked “published.”
+If you select to launch instantly, your WordPress site will be marked as “published.”

 7. Point Your Domain to Your Host

-Here is a quick recap of how far you are into how to build a WordPress website:
+At this point, here’s a quick recap of how far you are into building a WordPress website:

-- You have bought a domain name and registered it.
+- You have bought and registered a domain name.

-- You have completed the signup with a hosting plan.
+- You have completed the signup process for a hosting plan.

 - You have installed WordPress on your web host.

-Now, it is time to put them together and point your domain to your host, so when people follow your URL web address, they will be redirected to your website.
+Now, it’s time to put them together by pointing your domain to your host.
+This way, when people enter your URL web address, they will be redirected to your website.
+Make sure your hosting provider has provided you with the correct “nameserver” settings.
+You can check and configure these settings at your domain registrar.

 8. Select and Install a WordPress Theme

-The best website design trends speak volumes about your brand and your company’s integrity.
-Stanford research shares that 75% of online users admit to judging a business’s credibility based on its website design.
+Your website design speaks volumes about your brand and your company’s integrity.
+Many online users may judge a business’s credibility based on its website design.
+That’s why it’s vital to choose the WordPress theme most suitable for your website structure, business type, and branding.

 You have two options: